-Agenda Item No: 9 Report To: Audit Committee ASHFORD Date of Meeting: 15 March 2022 BOROUGH COUNCIL Report Title: Presentation of Financial Statements Report Author & Job Title: Monica Hutanu - Senior Accountant Portfolio Holder Portfolio Holder for: Cllr.
-Shorter Finance & IT Summary: The Council is required to follow statutory guidance for the publication of its published accounts and each year this guidance is reviewed and updated.
-This report will look at the impact of these updates on the Council's accounts for 2021/22.
-Like in the prior year, the Covid19 pandemic had an impact on 2021/22 financial year and the Governments response which has included this Council administering a number of grants and reliefs that will flow through the 2021/22 statement.
+Agenda Item No: 10 Report To: Audit Committee SHFORD Date of Meeting: 21 March 2023 JUGH COUNCIL Report Title: Presentation of Financial Statements Report Author & Job Title: Monica Hutanu - Senior Accountant Portfolio Holder Portfolio Holder for: Cllr.
+Shorter Finance & IT Summary: The Council is required to follow statutory guidance for the publication of its accounts and each year this guidance is reviewed and updated.
+This report will look at the impact of these updates on the Council's accounts for 2022/23.
 The Council has completed a review of its accounting policies that will be used for the publication of the statement of accounts; they are presented in Appendix A .
-The accounts will be prepared on a 'going concern' basis.
-Key Decision: No Significantly Affected Wards: None specifically Recommendations: The C The Committee is recommended to:- ı. ıı.
-Note the report Approve the accounting policies for the accounts in Appendix A Approve delegation to Head of Finance make changes to the accounting police following an emergency consultation update of the 2021/22 Code of Practice Authority Accounting in the United Ki e and IT to cies on the e on Local Financial Implications: None

-Legal Implications The Council is required to produce an annual set of accounts

-Equalities Impact Assessment Not Required
+The accounts will be prepared on a 'going concern' b oasis.
+Key Decision: No Significantly Affected Wards: None specifically Recommendations: The Committee is recommended to:- I. Note the report II.
+Approve the accounting policies for the 20 accounts in Appendix A 22/23 Financial Implications: None None The Council is required to produce an annual set of a accounts Implications: accounts Implications: Legal Implications Equalities Impact The Council is required to produce an annual set of a accounts Implications: Legal Implications Equalities Impact Assessment Other Material The Council is required to produce an annual set of a Not Required accounts

-Other Material Implications: None

-Exempt from Publication: ΝΟ

-Contact: monica.hutanu@ashford.gov.uk